jdamata/terraform-provider-sonarqube/docs/provider.md

 - user - (Required) Sonarqube user.
 This can also be set via the SONARQUBE_USER environment variable.
 - pass - (Required) Sonarqube pass.
 This can also be set via the SONARQUBE_PASS environment variable.
-- url - (Required) Sonarqube url.
-This can be also be set via the SONARQUBE_URL environment variable.
+- host - (Required) Sonarqube url.
+This can be also be set via the SONARQUBE_HOST environment variable.
 - scheme - (Required) Http scheme to use.
 Either http or https.
 This can be also be set via the SONARQUBE_SCHEME environment variable.